- CFMMEU, Richard Hassett

-The ABCC commenced proceedings against the CFMMEU and its official Richard Hassett alleging that they breached Federal right of entry laws at the Cattle Hill Wind Farm project site in Lake Echo on 16 January 2019.
+The court also penalised the CFMMEU $50,000 as a result of Mr Hassett’s breach at the Cattle Hill Wind Farm construction site in Lake Echo in January 2019.

 The matter was the fourth case in which the Court had found Mr Hassett to be in breach of federal workplace laws, having been penalised a total of $39,500 for eight contraventions in earlier proceedings brought by the ABCC.

 At the same time the CFMMEU had also been penalised $345,000 following Mr Hassett’s unlawful actions, including in the Cattle Hill Wind Farm matter.

 At the time of his unlawful entry on the Cattle Hill Wind Farm construction site, Mr Hassett did not hold a federal right of entry permit.
 The Court concluded he must have known that he could not enter site under a State occupational health and safety right.

 Justice O’Callaghan in his judgment said of Mr Hassett’s offending:

 “Mr Hassett must well have known that he had no right to enter the Site, because quite apart from what he must be assumed to have known from his previous encounters in this court, he had only a little more than a month earlier handed back his entry permit to the Fair Work Commission.”

 “It follows that, because Mr Hassett must have known that by entering the Site without an entry permit he was contravening the FW Act, the contravention is necessarily a serious one.

 “Given that Mr Hassett is a repeat offender, the need for an order that is directed towards specific deterrence is, I would have thought, obvious…”

 In requiring Mr Hassett to be personally liable for paying his penalty Justice O’Callaghan went on to say: